TITLE 41: FIRE PROTECTION

 3) All structural lead wiring of any cathodic protection system shall be suitable for direct burial and shall be petroleum and/or hazard resistant.

-4) For installation of cathodic protection systems to facilities existing prior to May 1, 2003, anode wiring may be placed into pavement saw-cuts, provided that the following conditions are met:
+4) For installation of cathodic protection systems to facilities existing prior to May 1, 2003, existing anode wiring may be replaced into existing pavement saw-cuts, provided that the following conditions are met:

 B) Structure lead wiring of impressed current systems shall consist of at least 2 separate leads.
 Such leads running from the junction box or rectifier to the UST structures must be in separate saw-cuts, jumpering from one UST structure to the next.
 One lead shall connect to the first structure to be protected and continue on to all structures in the UST.
 The second lead will connect to the last structure to be protected.
 Such loop is to ensure that if one lead were to become cut or disconnected, the other lead would ensure the continued connection of the UST structures and the junction box or rectifier.